Azure-Samples/cloud-services-dotnet-multiple-websites-in-one-webrole/ReadMe.md

 ***3. ASP.NET MVC 5***
 <br/>
-The tutorial assumes you have worked with ASP.NET MVC and Visual Studio.
+The tutorial assumes that you have worked with ASP.NET MVC and Visual Studio.
 If you need an introduction, see [Getting Started with ASP.NET MVC 5](http://www.asp.net/mvc/overview/getting-started/introduction/getting-started).

 ***4. Azure SDK***
 <br/>
 The tutorial is written for Visual Studio 2015 with the [Azure SDK for .NET 2.9](https://azure.microsoft.com/en-us/documentation/articles/dotnet-sdk/) or later.
 [Download the latest Azure SDK for Visual Studio 2015](http://go.microsoft.com/fwlink/?linkid=518003).
-The SDK installs Visual Studio 2015 if you don't already have it.
+The SDK installs Visual Studio 2015 if you don't have it.

 ## Run the sample
 1. Please first download my test VS solution MultipleWebSite.zip for your reference.
-2. After you downloaded, please unzip it and open the main “MultiWebsitesOneWebRole” solution as Administrator.
+2. After downloading, please unzip it and open the main “MultiWebsitesOneWebRole” solution as Administrator.
 Switch to ServiceDefinition.csdef file, replace the __physicalDirectory__ in __Site__ section according to your configuration.<br/>
 <img src="https://github.com/zhangdingsong/AzureMultipleWebsitesOneWebrole/blob/master/2.jpg">
-3. Add below info into your host file<br/>
+3. Add below info to your host file<br/>
 ```
   127.0.0.1  www.firstsite.com
   127.0.0.1  www.secondsite.com